Skip to main content

 Page load in progress

-You will have to pay GST and duty (where applicable) if your duty-free items or other items purchased in New Zealand from a duty free retailer/source OR overseas cost more than NZ$700 in total.
+You will have to pay GST and duty (where applicable) if you you bought more than NZ$700 in total of:

 This includes any items purchased overseas with a total value of more than NZ$700, including gifts.